HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 # reboot now to let the edits take effect
 sudo reboot
 ```
+# Making your system ready to run Homeassistant

-# Installation of docker and docker-compose
+## Installation of docker and docker-compose
-## Variant 2: Download and Install [The Banger Tech Utility](https://github.com/BangerTech/The-BangerTECH-Utility/tree/development) tool for **easier** installation of Docker and docker-compose
+Download and Install [The Banger Tech Utility](https://github.com/BangerTech/The-BangerTECH-Utility/tree/development) tool for **easier** installation of Docker and docker-compose
 It takes about 20 seconds to start, but it is very easy to use.
 ```
 cd $HOME && sudo wget -q https://raw.githubusercontent.com/BangerTech/The-BangerTECH-Utility/development/bangertech_utility_arm.sh && sudo chmod +x bangertech_utility_arm.sh && sh bangertech_utility_arm.sh